-- Reading for today's subject: pp. 52 54 in Vasilj. - No lab exercises today. - However, Problem Set 4 is due today, please turn in at the end of the lecture. - First midterm exam is today, at 16:00, here. - Today: lecture on Z scores, estimation, and confidence intervals (14:00 to 16:00).
+- Reading for today's subject: pp. 52 54 in Vasilj. - Midterm 1 is next week. - Midterm 1 Practice exam is now online. - The practice exam is very similar to the Midterm Exam 1. - Today's subject: Z scores, estimation, and confidence intervals.